MarianneNems/vortex-artec-ai-marketplace/SEED-ART-TECHNIQUE.md

 ## Integration with VORTEX Marketplace

-The Seed-Art Technique is deeply integrated into the VORTEX AI Marketplace ecosystem:
+The VortexArtec AI Engine is deeply integrated into the VORTEX AI Marketplace ecosystem:

-1. **Artist Tiers**: Contributing seed artwork helps artists progress through marketplace tiers.
+1. **Artist Tiers**: Contributing reference artwork helps artists progress through marketplace tiers.

-2. **Royalty Structure**: Artists receive royalties when their seed art influences other creations.
+2. **Royalty Structure**: Artists receive royalties when their reference art influences other creations.

-3. **Community Learning**: The collective seed art library improves the system for all artists.
+3. **Community Learning**: The collective reference art library improves the system for all artists.

-4. **Marketplace Analytics**: Tracks which seed art components are most influential in successful sales.
+4. **Marketplace Analytics**: Tracks which reference art components are most influential in successful sales.

 ## Conclusion

-Marianne Nems' Seed-Art Technique represents a groundbreaking approach to AI-assisted art creation that preserves the human artistic essence while enhancing creative possibilities.
+Marianne Nems' VortexArtec AI Engine represents a groundbreaking approach to AI-assisted art creation that preserves the human artistic essence while enhancing creative possibilities.
 By focusing on the six core principles of sacred geometry, color weight, light and shadow, texture, perspective, and movement/layering, the technique ensures that AI-generated art maintains the depth, intention, and quality of traditional artistic methods.